For this article, we will tell you all about why rabbits are great as pets compared to other animals.

 Mite infestations are also common in rabbits because of their fur.
 If they have excessive hair loss and are constantly scratching their fur, these are indications of the presence of mites.

 You should keep their cage clean and regularly disinfect their space.
 Then get your rabbit treated by a vet.
 For other health concerns, better to consult with a professional.

 Unwanted rabbit pregnancies happen all the time.
 A lot of animal shelters are populated with baby bunnies that are given away by their owners.
 If you do not want your pet rabbits to breed, you might want to try desexing them.

-This is a simple procedure for male rabbits but it involves surgical operation for female rabbits.
+This is a simple procedure for male rabbits, but it involves surgical operations for female rabbits.
 Some benefits of desexing are improved toilet training and reduced nesting behavior.

 Heat stress in rabbits